 Organization and Project Grants

 The majority of ACC’s funding is awarded directly to individuals, but organizations that are facilitating a cultural exchange opportunity for individual project participants may apply on their behalf.
 Artist-led projects involving collaboration between three or more individuals are also considered in this category.
 All applicants in this category must have either official non-profit status or a fiscal sponsor.
-The duration and scope of projects may range, but requests to ACC should not exceed $10,000.
+The duration and scope of projects may range.

 ACC funding may only be used for the participation of specific individuals in a given project, and awards are made on the assessment of their work; the benefit they will gain from participating in the project; and the importance of their participation to larger goals of cultural exchange.